 - ½ teaspoon cayenne pepper

 - Combine all ingredients in a small bowl and mix well.

 - Store in an airtight container between uses.
-Use about 3 tablespoons per pound of meat.
+Use 2-3 tablespoons per pound of meat.

 Amount Per Serving: Calories: 38Total Fat: 2gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 372mgCarbohydrates: 6gFiber: 3gSugar: 1gProtein: 2g

 Nutrition information is automatically calculated and may not be correct.